|

 single-member system (which will not

-result in PR) a candidate would need greater
+result in PR), a candidate would need

-than 100/2 = 50% of the votes.
+greater than 100/2 = 50% of the votes.

 Territory has adopted three enhancements that

-complement the quota-preferential vote counting
+complement its PR-STV vote counting system.
+The

 Rotation of ballot papers